 But what’s not stressful is this butternut squash pasta.
 (I know, dumb segue – but hey, it’s early and we were up late last night electric sliding).
 This is a pretty easy throw-together pasta made from a classic fall flavor combo: butternut squash, sage, and walnuts.

-Either way, this a great dish to stay in and eat with someone you love.
+No matter what, this a great dish to stay in and eat with someone you love.

 - 2 cups cubed butternut squash

 - 1 tablespoon butter (or vegan butter or more olive oil)